 According to the Committee on Psychosocial Aspects of Child and Family Health, “Play allows children to use their creativity while developing their imagination, dexterity and physical, cognitive and emotional strength.
 Play is important to healthy brain development.”
 Just look at what kids like to play.
 Whether it’s “house” or “cops & robbers,” many play themes are simply acting out adult scenarios.

 Now, this may explain why children play games, but what about adults?
 It seems that the desire to play is hardwired into our minds at a young age.
 This partially explains why, even as adults, we love games, including sports.

 What Is a Game?

 A game typically involves some kind of contest or interaction with another player around a set of established goals.
 Now, some might say we get enough of this in life; however, it’s hard to know all the rules of life and whether you are winning or losing.
 Plus, your goals might change over time.
-Finally, games offer a sense of satisfaction or closure since there is a winner and loser.
+Finally, games offer a sense of satisfaction or closure since there are a winner and loser.
 Still, this satisfaction could be something negative, which we’ll see later.

 Fast, easy to achieve and understandable rewards are the hallmarks of games.
 When we compare this to the uncertainty of life, it reveals the attraction of games.
 You might ask, “Is my business partner really on my side?”
 However, when it comes to a game of chess, your own bishop can’t kill you.
 So, games allow us to enter into a situation with an unknown outcome, but within clearly defined parameters.
 The result is a sense of control and surprise at the same time.

 When video games first entered the scene in the early 1970s, few knew how big the industry would become.
 According to SuperData Research the worldwide gaming industry hit $91 billion in 2016; so there’s no doubt as to the popularity of video games.